Federal Stormwater Permits

 Cities and towns may have local ordinances or bylaws that address stormwater management requirements; contact your city or town for guidance.

-Many communities in Massachusetts have established Stormwater Enterprise Funds to cover the annual expenditures that arise with fulfilling the requirements of the MS4 permit.
+Many communities in Massachusetts have established Stormwater Enterprise Funds or Stormwater Utilities to cover the annual expenditures that arise with fulfilling the requirements of the MS4 permit.
 Since the 2016 MS4 permit has gone into effect the number of towns that have Stormwater Enterprise Funds has significantly increased.
 If your municipality is interested in establishing an enterprise fund for stormwater management, the Metropolitan Area Planning Council has prepared a Stormwater Financing Starter Kit.
 To see examples of existing rate structures for towns that have established stormwater enterprise funds, refer to the Massachusetts Stormwater Fee Summary sheet.

 Local officials seeking guidance on developing stormwater controls are encouraged to visit the "Think Blue Massachusetts" website for information and resources.